fac-15/CC/README.md

 **Errors**
 1. Title overlaps on navbar when it is mobile size
 2. Image should be shrunk when it is mobile size

+**Stretch course**
+1. Search function on navbar
+2. Display correct section more clearly when the profile pictures/navbar clicked